Chemical weapons watchdog verifies previously inaccessible Syrian site

 Under a Russian-American brokered deal, Syria agreed to destroy its entire stockpile of toxic nerve agents and munitions by mid-2014.

 Syria declared 30 production, filling and storage facilities, eight mobile filling units and three chemical weapons-related facilities.
-They contained about 1,300 metric tons (1,433 tons) of chemical weapons, mostly in the form of raw precursors, and 1,230 unfilled munitions.
+They contained about 1,300 tonnes of chemical weapons, mostly in the form of raw precursors, and 1,230 unfilled munitions.

 A delegation of Syrian officials on Wednesday began talks in The Hague, where the OPCW is headquartered, to work out a detailed destruction plan by November 15.